The Skinny on Food Combining

 Fruit is cleansing, hydrating, and full of electrolytes and vitamins.
 It’s an alkaline-forming food that must be eaten on an empty stomach.
 The morning is typically the only time your stomach is truly empty and so the first thing in morning is the best time to eat fruit.

-When you eat fruit late in the day, or with other food (like in the picture above) or have fruit after eating other food all day long.
-Or, with a sandwich at lunch.
-Or with fish for dinner.
-Then you might feel digestive discomfort like bloating, gas, diarrhea, constipation, etc. These uncomfortable and embarrassing issues may happen right away or will wait a few hours to pop up.
+When you eat fruit late in the day after eating lots of food or have fruit after eating food that is not raw or aged cheese, nuts, other fruit, cured meats, kefir, etc. (foods that combine well with fruit) then you may feel funny in your body, whether immediately or delayed.
+Or if you eat fruit with a sandwich at lunch or with fish for dinner like in photo above then you may feel digestive discomfort like bloating, gas, diarrhea, constipation.
+These uncomfortable and embarrassing issues may happen right away or wait a few hours to pop up.
 Or, down for that matter 😉

 Three exceptions to this rule: